Graduate Studies in Computer Science

-|ISU Graduate Student Handbook||ISU Graduate Student Handbook||
+|ISU Graduate College Student Handbook||

 Computer Science Courses

 Graduate courses, in particular 600-level courses, may not be offered following the guidelines presented in the course description.
-For information about the courses offered in the current and following semester use Schedule of classes page.
-This will include schedule of newly developed experimental courses that are not present in the university catalog.
 For further information about the courses contact the faculty instructor for the course.

 |Academic Calendar||Semester Calendars||All students are responsible for following the deadlines present in the academic calendar.|

 |For Teaching Assistants||Students interested in Teaching Assistant position are required to attain the necessary OECT level.
 All teaching assistants must read the handbook for teaching assistants.|